The history of the ISO/BMW Isetta, the world’s first microcar

 That was the origin of the BMW Isetta 250; introduced in 1955, it had almost everything in common with the Italian Isetta, except the engine (BMW used its own 250-cubic-centimeter 4-stroke 9-kW motorcycle engine) and few modifications to the body (for example, the headlamps were moved slightly up); the first model produced in Germany also included a heating system, not present in the original model.

 An advertising picture of the BMW Isetta 250 “Standard”; © BMW AG

 BMW produced the Isetta in various versions, from standard to deluxe, with two engines (a 250 cc initially and, since 1956, a 300 cc), and in 45 different colors.

-By today’s standards, the vehicle was terribly unsafe; in case of a frontal crash, the only escape route was through the sunroof.
+By today’s standards, the vehicle was quite unsafe; in case of a frontal crash, the only escape route was through the sunroof.
 Yet, this wasn’t considered a big issue at first since, in the early 1950s, many automobiles were as unsafe as the Isetta which, it is worth mentioning, was registered in Germany as a motorcycle.
 Yet, BMW tried to address the problem by adding additional, more prominent, bumpers in the late models.

 Surprisingly, the BMW Isetta was an immediate success; over 160,000 units were made from 1955 to 1962 – including a longer a more powerful 4-seat version, the BMW 600 – until the competition with the much larger Volkswagen Beetle and BMW 700 put an end to its commercial success.

 The Isetta was manufactured under license also by Velam (France), Isetta of Great Britain (UK), Metalmecánica (Argentina), and Romi (Brazil).